Get all the latest data for Dakar

 How much are property prices expected to increase in Dakar in 2026?

-As of early 2026, property prices in Dakar are expected to increase by roughly 4% to 7% in nominal terms over the full year.
+As of 2026, Dakar residential property prices are expected to increase by about 6% to 8% for the full year in nominal terms.

 We go deeper and try to understand how solid are these forecasts in our pack covering the property market in Dakar.